 Highlighted by US Weekly as “The Best Gala of the Year”, Face Forward LA’s 7th Annual Gala “Havana Night” was held at the beautiful Vibiana in downtown Los Angeles on Sep 24th, 2016.
-Created in 2007 by business woman Deborah Alessi, a survivor and true advocate of dmoestic violence and her husband, renowned surgeon Dr. David Alessi of Alessi Institute, Face Forward help victims of domestic violence and human trafficking achieve physical and emotional healing and recovery so they are empowered to ‘Face Forward’ to a better and limitless future, start a new life and reclaim their confidence.
+Created in 2007 by business woman Deborah Alessi and her husband, renowned surgeon Dr. David Alessi of Alessi Institute, Face Forward help victims of domestic violence and human trafficking achieve physical and emotional healing and recovery so they are empowered to ‘Face Forward’ to a better and limitless future, start a new life and reclaim their confidence.

 “It is rare to find an individual as beautiful on the outside as she is within.
 Deborah Alessi is that individual, and won’t rest until Face Forward puts the brakes on domestic violence.”, says one journalist.